 10. Visit Elderly Relatives

 The holidays are the perfect time to visit elderly relatives you may not have seen in a while.
-During your visit, ask them about Thanksgiving traditions and memories from their childhoods, and get their stories on audio recording.
+During your visit, ask them about Thanksgiving traditions and memories from their childhoods, and get their stories on an audio recording.
 Transcribe the stories when you get home and add them to your family history for a richer story everyone will enjoy reading. – Read More